dlh01/dave-wpstarterkit/README.markdown

 ## The wp-content directory and wp-config.php ##

-By default, WordPress Boilerplate moves `wp-config.php` one level above the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].
+By default, Dave's WordPress Boilerplate moves `wp-config.php` one level above the `wordpress` directory, which is perfectly normal and even [recommended for added security][1].
 The `wp-content` directory has been renamed `assets` and is also moved outside the `wordpress` directory, which, although perhaps unusual, is [supported just fine][2].